Two Pointer Techniques for Linked List Problems

 reaches the end of the list, slow

-will be pointing to the middle of the list.
+will point to the middle node.

 class Solution {